elegant-scipy/elegant-scipy/preface.md

 ## Welcome to Elegant SciPy

 This book is entitled Elegant SciPy.
 We’re going to spend rather a lot of time focusing on the “SciPy” bit of the title, so let’s take a moment to reflect on what we mean by elegant.
 There are plenty of manuals, tutorials and documentation websites out there describing the intricacies of SciPy.
 Elegant SciPy is not one of those.
 Instead of just teaching you how to write code that works, we want to step back and ask “is this code elegant?”.

 To explain what we mean by elegant code, we’ve drawn a rather apt quote from The Rosie Effect (hilarious book, by the way; go read The Rosie Project when you’re done with Elegant SciPy).
 Graeme Simsion twists the connotation of elegant around.
 Often, you would use elegant to describe the visual simplicity of something or someone stylish or graceful.
 Yet here, the protagonist expresses how pleasingly simple he finds the wedding dress by likening it to the experience of reading some delightfully concise code.
 That’s something we want you to get out of this book.
 To read or write a piece of elegant code, and feel calmed in the face of its beauty and grace (note, the authors may be prone to hyperbole).
-Perhaps you too will complement your significant other one how their outfit reminds you of that bit of code you saw in Elegant SciPy…
+Perhaps you too will complement your significant other one how their outfit reminds you of that bit of code you saw in Elegant SciPy...

 So, what makes code elegant?
 In scientific theory, you might use elegant to describe a pleasingly simple theorem.
 This is probably the definition of elegant that falls closest to Elegant SciPy.

 Elegant code is a pleasure to read, use and understand because it is: